Navigation: THE ONDEMAND VERSION >

 •Although ACS Technologies, who supply the servers, make regular backups of everything on those servers, and have redundancies in case of hardware failures, you should not depend on only that for the security of your data.
 You should still do regular database backups, whether to the server, or to your local hard drive.
 Because the server is already on the Internet, there is no need for the program's special Internet Backups feature and it is therefore not available.

-•Like the Local Network and Remote Database versions, you can have multiple simultaneous users doing data entry at the same time.
+•Like the Local Network version, you can have multiple simultaneous users doing data entry at the same time.